-- having regard to the Commission communication of 5 October 2021 entitled 'EU Strategy on Combating Antisemitism and Fostering Jewish Life (2021-2030)' (COM(2021)0615), - having regard to the Commission communication of 7 October 2020 entitled 'A Union of Equality: EU Roma strategic framework for equality, inclusion and participation' (COM(2020)0620), - having regard to the Commission communication of 24 March 2021 entitled 'EU strategy on the rights of the child' (COM(2021)0142), - having regard to Rule 54 of its Rules of Procedure, as well as Article 1(1)(e) of, and Annex 3 to, the decision of the Conference of Presidents of 12 December 2002 on the procedure for granting authorisation to draw up own-initiative reports, - having regard to the report of the Committee on Culture and Education (A9-0392/2023), - A. whereas active participation in political and cultural life is a fundamental right that should be equally accessible to all; whereas the Universal Declaration of Human Rights provides for the right to participate in government and free elections, the right to participate in the cultural life of the community and the right to peaceful assembly and association, enabling full participation in society; - B. whereas citizenship of the Union gives people various rights, in particular the right to petition Parliament on any issue for which the EU has responsibility, the right to raise perceived cases of maladministration by any EU institution with the European Ombudsman, the right to write to any EU institution in one of the EU's official languages and receive a reply in the same language and the right to access Parliament, Council and Commission documents in accordance with the applicable EU rules; - C. whereas present and emerging systemic challenges, such as the climate crisis, global pandemics, the digital transition and social inequalities require the adaptation of structures and approaches ensuring active participation of citizens in society; whereas the active digital engagement of citizens should take into account and address the digital gap between generations and social groups as well as between well connected urban areas and rural and remote areas, while improving overall digital literacy; - D. whereas EU programmes promoting civic engagement, rights and values, the sense of belonging and increasing socio-civic competences and critical thinking are more important than ever; - E. whereas citizens' engagement must be understood as multilevel, encompassing local, regional, national, European and global processes through which people acquire awareness and knowledge and express their opinions taking part in and influencing the decisions that affect their lives; whereas participants from rural and remote areas must be encouraged to participate in the programme; whereas the ongoing processes of globalisation and European integration will require the new generation of Europeans to be increasingly politically engaged on multiple levels in order to be able to live and work internationally and navigate difference in their daily lives; whereas societies are becoming more diverse, making respect for human dignity, the diversity of cultures and origins and the rejection of any kind of discrimination towards women, LGTBIQ+
+Strategy on Combating Antisemitism and Fostering Jewish Life (2021-2030)' (COM(2021)0615),

+- having regard to the Commission communication of 24 March 2021 entitled 'EU strategy on the rights of the child' (COM(2021)0142), - having regard to Rule 54 of its Rules of Procedure, as well as Article 1(1)(e) of, and Annex 3 to, the decision of the Conference of Presidents of 12 December 2002 on the procedure for granting authorisation to draw up own-initiative reports, - having regard to the report of the Committee on Culture and Education (A9-0000/2023), - A. whereas active citizen participation in political and cultural life is a fundamental right that should be equally accessible to all; whereas the Universal Declaration of Human Rights provides for the right to participate in government and free elections, the right to participate in the cultural life of the community and the right to peaceful assembly and association, enabling full participation in society; - B. whereas citizenship of the Union gives people various rights, in particular the right to petition Parliament on any issue within the EU's responsibility, the right to raise perceived cases of maladministration by any EU institution with the European Ombudsman, the right to write to any EU institution in one of the EU's official languages and receive a reply in the same language and the right to access Parliament, Council and Commission documents under certain conditions; - C. whereas present and emerging systemic challenges, such as the climate crisis, global pandemics, the digital shift and migration, require the adaptation of structures and approaches granting active participation to citizens in society; whereas the active digital engagement of citizens should take into account and address the digital gap between generations; - D. whereas citizen engagement must be understood as multi-level, encompassing local, regional, national, European and global processes; whereas the ongoing processes of globalisation and European integration will require the new generation of Europeans to be increasingly politically engaged at multiple levels in order to be able to live and work internationally and navigate difference in their daily lives; whereas societies are becoming more diverse, making respect for the diversity of cultures and origins and the rejection of any kind of discrimination towards women, LGTBIQ people or minorities ever more important within Europe; - E. whereas socio-political changes observed in Member States, ranging from social polarisation and low institutional trust to democratic backsliding, the erosion of the rule of law, exclusionary nationalism and the instrumentalisation of Euroscepticism for political purposes, along with the rise of extremist movements and authoritarianism, may pose a serious threat to European democracies and destabilise the Union as a whole; whereas strengthening citizens' active participation and engagement through formal, non-formal, informal and lifelong learning and education can play an important role in countering this trend; - F. whereas the emergence of a European citizenship has been hindered by a knowledge gap and an emotional gap, and should therefore be accompanied and reinforced by a set of mechanisms enabling citizen participation and intercultural dialogue; whereas a better understanding of our shared European history and stronger citizen engagement in social and political life can have a beneficial impact on an emerging European identity that complements citizens' multiple local, national, geographical, cultural or other identities;